programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 selectedPlane.visible = true; // make the new panel visible
 ```

-Now (after reloading) you should be able to select a jar and the middle information panel should change to give information about that jar.
+After reloading, you should be able to select a jar and have the middle information panel change to give information about that jar.
 You can try ```.emissive.g``` or ```.emissive.b``` to make the selected jar green or blue emissive, if you want.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-11.png" alt="Five jars on a map with one glowing red as it has been selected." caption="Figure 11.
 Webpage showing the Aibom jar selected with its red emission set to true, and the Aibom information panel." %}